 child support, but every divorcing couple's situation is unique and may require

-substantial adjustment.
-For comprehensive and knowledgeable legal assistance
+For comprehensive and knowledgeable legal assistance through your situation,

 on either a permanent or temporary basis.

 There are many considerations that the court can take into consideration

 when establishing alimony.
 Either spouse can ask for alimony from the

 - Economic and occupations skills of both parties